wvbe/ng-dualshock/README.md

 chmod 755 /data/ap.sh
 ```

-Now every time your drone reboots, telnet to the drone again and run:
+AFter this, and every time your drone reboots, run on the drone:
 ```
-/data/ap.sj
+/data/ap.sh
 ```
+The device you used to initially connect to the drone's hotspot will now lose it's connection because the drone is connecting to an existing network.

 ##How to run stuff